- What specific actions did Aaron Burr take that demonstrated self-serving ambition?

 - Break the students up into groups of three or four.
 Have them brainstorm a few examples of self-interested ambition and betraying public trust.

-- Distribute the graphic organizer handout and ask students to complete it.
+- Distribute the Ambition Graphic Organizer handout and ask students to complete it.
 Make a list of three examples in stories or movies of characters who were ambitious to serve the larger good and three who pursued their own self-interested ambition.

 - Invite the groups to share their answers and evidence to explain how the characters pursued self-sacrificing or self-interested ambition.
 As a large group, discuss: How do you know when ambition is self-sacrificing or self-serving?